Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Introduction

 Autonomous driving requires real-time decision-making under uncertainty, where multiple conflicting objectives must be simultaneously balanced \cite{campbell2010autonomous,abdallaoui2023advancing}.
 For heavy-duty trucks, this challenge becomes even more pronounced due to their large size, high fuel consumption, long braking distances, and the severe consequences that can result from even minor control errors \cite{zhang2020safety,engstrom2018deployment}.
 Designing control architectures that can adaptively manage these trade-offs, prioritizing safety in dense traffic and fuel economy on open highways, and benchmarking them in controlled simulations are therefore essential for the reliable and economically viable deployment of autonomous trucks \cite{schwarting2018planning,eleonora2023potential}.

-Traditional approaches to modeling autonomous driving have relied on rule-based architectures, optimization-based control, and data-driven learning methods.
-Early rule-based systems relied on hand-crafted decision rules and safety constraints to govern vehicle behavior and ensure compliance with traffic rules, offering strong interpretability and real-time performance but limited adaptability to complex or rapidly changing traffic scenarios \cite{paden2016survey}.
-More recent work has explored the use of interpretable decision-tree models for specific sub-tasks such as goal recognition and trajectory prediction, enabling fast inference and formal verification of prediction behavior \cite{brewitt2021grit}.
-Optimization-based frameworks, most notably Model Predictive Control (MPC) \cite{isaksson2016model}, have also been applied to autonomous vehicle maneuvers \cite{7276790,en14237974}.
-While these methods perform well in motion-planning tasks, they often require accurate models of the environment and struggle to scale with the increasing complexity of real-world traffic.

-A number of these challenges have been mitigated through Reinforcement Learning (RL), which has emerged as a promising alternative capable of learning control policies directly from interactions with traffic environments.
+Traditional approaches to modeling autonomous driving have relied on rule-based architectures \cite{paden2016survey} and optimization-based control \cite{isaksson2016model, 7276790,en14237974}.
+While these methods perform well in certain tasks such as motion-planning, they often require accurate models of the environment, lack adaptability to unseen scenarios and struggle to scale with the increasing complexity of real-world traffic.
+A number of such challenges have been mitigated through Reinforcement Learning (RL), which has emerged as a promising alternative capable of learning control policies directly from interactions with traffic environments.
 Deep RL agents have demonstrated strong performance in tasks such as lane changing, merging, and adaptive cruise control, discovering policies that can outperform hand-crafted control strategies in complex and dynamic highway environments \cite{9351818,9304614,10386803}.
 However, most RL approaches in autonomous driving rely on a single scalar reward function that combines multiple objectives such as safety, comfort, and energy efficiency.
 Although this simplification facilitates training, it constrains the learned policy to a fixed trade-off between objectives.